tuoharju/Documents/SecurityPolicy.md

 We use Mandrill (part of MailChimp) to deliver email.
 Full content of the messages is kept on Mandrill servers for 3 days, detailed information about sent messages for 30 days and bounced data for 90 days.

 MailChimp Terms of Use and Privacy Policy cover how MailChimp manages and handles data and what commitments they make in terms of data.
-Additionally, the MailChimp Security page contains a lot of information relevant for both Mandrill and MailChimp: http://mailchimp.com/about/security
+Additionally, the [MailChimp Security page](http://mailchimp.com/about/security) contains a lot of information relevant for both Mandrill and MailChimp.

 MailChimp has certified to the EU-U.S. Privacy Shield Framework and we have signed a Customer EU Data Processing Addendum with them.